deeppavlov/DeepPavlov/docs/devguides/data_processors.rst

 Data processors
 ===============

-Here is a list of useful :class:`~deeppavlov.core.models.component.Component`\ s aimed to preprocess, postprocess and vectorize your data.
+Here is a list of useful :class:`~deeppavlov.core.models.component.Component`' s aimed to preprocess, postprocess and vectorize your data.

 Preprocessors
 -------------